Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Introduction

 We make three main contributions.
 (1) We present a formal framework for XAI that unifies several popular approaches, including feature attributions, rule lists, and counterfactuals.
 (2) We introduce novel measures of necessity and sufficiency that can be computed for any feature subset.
 The method enables users to incorporate domain knowledge, search various subspaces, and select a utility-maximizing explanation.
 (3) We present a sound and complete algorithm for identifying explanatory factors, and illustrate its performance on a range of tasks.
-The method compares favorably to state of the art XAI tools.